named-data/StateVectorSync/PubSubSpec.md

 ## Security

-Implmentations of SVS-PS SHOULD provide security primitives to applications.
+Implementations of SVS-PS SHOULD provide security primitives to applications.
 If the implementation includes security features, it MUST implement the following features.

 1. Publishers MUST accept separate data signers for encapsulated and outer data packets.
 1. Publishers MUST accept a separate data signer for the name mapping data packet.